 28th February 2020 see a new collection launched: the 'Glen Orbik - Pulp Noir Series' and is taken from his 'Vintage Book Cover Collection.'

-This posthumous collection of four cinematic inspired limited editions blends his love of cinematic Film Noir of the 1940s and they have a Dick Tracey feel of early American detective shows – with Chiaroscuro black and white contrasts, giving the art ... read more
+This posthumous collection of four cinematic inspired limited editions blends Glen's love of the cinematic Film Noir of 1940s (having a Dick Tracey feel to them) with early American TV detective shows, created with Chiaroscuro black and white contrasts ... read more

-This posthumous collection of four cinematic inspired limited editions blends his love of cinematic Film Noir of the 1940s and they have a Dick Tracey feel of early American detective shows – with Chiaroscuro black and white contrasts, giving the art a moody, emotive feel.
+This posthumous collection of four cinematic inspired limited editions blends Glen's love of the cinematic Film Noir of 1940s (having a Dick Tracey feel to them) with early American TV detective shows, created with Chiaroscuro black and white contrasts to give the art a moody, emotive feel.

 Glen Orbik (1963-2015) was a much loved illustrator known for creating a plethora of book and comic book covers and remembered fondly for his noir designs.
 He would later go on teach figure drawing classes in California, keen to pass his artistic skill on to others.

 While still a child in the 1970s, Glen moved with his mother to Nevada and would go on to graduate from the Douglas High School (DHS) in Minden, Nevada.